yikaiyang/WLDataMerger/README.md

 ## How to run
 Make sure a python environment is installed on your system.
 Download the linked csv files [[3]](#3), [[4]](#4) and place them in the same folder as the script.
+Ensure that the csv files are named ``wienerlinien-ogd-haltepunkte.csv`` and ``wienerlinien-ogd-haltestellen.csv``.
+Otherwise change the file names in the script accordingly.
 Install the dependencies specified in requirements.txt.

 ``pip install requirements.txt``